department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 Your premium rate (the amount you’ll pay each month for your coverage) depends on:
 -	Your age, **and**
--	The amount of insurance you want
+-	The amount of insurance you want **and**
+- The coverage plan requested

 Get premium rates and a description of the plan options.
 [Download VA pamphlet 29-9 (Service-Disabled Veterans Insurance RH Information and Premium Rates)](http://benefits.va.gov/INSURANCE/forms/29-9.htm).